-Pros and Cons of Renting a Tuk Tuk in Sri Lanka: Is it Worth it?
+Pros and Cons of Renting a Tuk Tuk in Sri Lanka: Is It Worth it?

 Is renting a tuk-tuk in Sri Lanka worth it?
-This was one of my biggest questions before setting off on my 2024 Sri Lanka road trip.
+This was one of my biggest questions before setting off on my Sri Lanka road trip.

 As a solo female traveler, I had all the worries—was it safe, practical, and would it even be fun?
 I’d never driven in Asia, and the thought of navigating Sri Lankan roads was definitely intimidating.
 But after hours of research, I decided to just go for it.